thefrontiergroup/rails-template/README.md

   - Signing up
   - Signing out
 - Easy sign in functionality to speed up development
-- Responsive and Desktop styles
+- Responsive and Desktop styles in admin namespace

-## TODO

-- (Possible) Add in rake task for adding build to CI
-- Use dropdown menu for user actions